Professor and Mrs. Joseph

 Children from this district attended

 the West Liberty School.
-Brookline was a plan of lots laid out in 1905.
-Any
+The Brookline community was a plan of lots laid out

 In the fall of 1907 the West Liberty